 Usually develop within a few months of surgery but a small proportion can remain clinically silent for years.
 They typically occur after laparotomy with rates of ~7.5%.

-Incisional hernias occur most frequently through previous laparotomy scars (other incisional hernias are possible, such a lung hernia).
-Widening or dehiscence of the scar allows intra-abdominal content to herniate into the subcutaneous tissues.
+Incisional hernias occur most frequently through previous laparotomy scars (other incisional hernias are possible, such as a lung hernia).
+Widening or dehiscence of the scar allows intra-abdominal contents to herniate into the subcutaneous tissues.

 Treatment and prognosis

 Complications are similar to other hernias, and include incarceration, strangulation and intestinal obstruction.

 - 1. Zafar HM, Levine MS, Rubesin SE et-al. Anterior abdominal wall hernias: findings in barium studies.
 Radiographics.
 26 (3): 691-9. doi:10.1148/rg.263055714 - Pubmed citation